Help us to count Britain’s bumblebees

 Blooms for Bees – This survey aims to explore which bumblebees visit gardens and allotments and discover which flowers are bumblebee favourites.
 Taking part in this fun and flower friendly project is easy; simply download the app (search ‘Blooms For Bees’ in the App Store or Google Play) or visit the website and register your location; choose a flowering plant and observe for five minutes; photograph and ID the bumblebees, then simply submit your data!

-Planting for Pollinators – The BeeWatch team has recently launched this new tool which allows you to select a bumblebee species and immediately find out its favourite plant species.
+Planting for Pollinators – This tool allows you to select a bumblebee species and immediately find out its favourite plant species.
 Likewise, by selecting a plant on the tool, you will be provided with a list of bumblebee species that rely on that flower for pollen and nectar.
 Visit the site here…

 For tips on taking identifiable photographs of bumblebees, click here.